SlimeDog/BiomeRemap/README.md

 # Thermostats
-Regulate the core temperatures of biomes, per world
+Regulate the core temperatures of biomes